OctopusDeploy/blog/blog/2023-10/modern-rollback-strategies/index.md

 ### Feature Flags

-Don't be surprised if you leverage feature flags and tools like LaunchDarkly.
+Don't be surprised if you leverage feature flags and tools like LaunchDarkly with the immediate rollback strategy.
 Releasing a new feature to _everyone_ has its own pitfalls.
 It is common to see Blue/Green and feature flags used in conjunction.

 *   Update the load balancer for users to use the new application version.
 *   But prevent users from using a new feature.